sophieM03/git-workshop/README.md

 ## Introduction

-Workshop goal: get good practices contributing code in team with git and GitHub:
+Workshop goal: get good practices contributing code in team git CLI and GitHub:

+- use core git CLI commands,
 - work on branches,
+- submit pull requests for review,
 - keep a clean history,
-- submit pull requests for review.

 You will manipulate on a Scala.js playground.